SangLiang/vscode-local-commet/README.md

 ### Debugging
 1. Press `F5` to start debugging
-2. Test the extension in a new VSCode window
+2. Test the plugin in a new VSCode window

 ## 📝 Changelog

-### Change Log
+### Version History

+## [1.0.5] - 2025-05-31

+### 🔨 Bug Fixes

+- ✨ Fixed an issue where switching Git branches incorrectly executed code to update comment snapshots, causing comment positions to become disordered.
+This problem has now been fixed.

 ## [1.0.4] - 2025-05-31

 ### ✨ User Experience Improvements

-- 🎉 Added new shortcut ctrl+shift+m to directly enter markdown mode for adding and modifying local comments
+- 🎉 Added new shortcut Ctrl+Shift+M to directly enter markdown mode for adding and modifying local comments

 ### 🔨 Bug Fixes

-- 🔨 Fixed issue where cursor focus was lost when returning to code editor after completing markdown editing
+- 🔨 Fixed an issue where after completing edits in the markdown editor, focus was lost when returning to the code editor

 ## [1.0.3] - 2025-05-31

 ### 🔨 Bug Fixes
-- 🔨 Fixed issue where different projects were using the same local comment storage file
+- 🔨 Fixed an issue where different projects were using the same local comment storage file
-- 🎯 Other known issues
+- 🎯 Various other known errors

 ## [1.0.2] - 2025-05-30

 ### 🔨 Bug Fixes
 - 🔨 Fixed comment position errors caused by branch switching
-- 💻 Fixed tag auto-completion position errors in Markdown editing
+- 💻 Fixed incorrect smart completion position when editing in Markdown

 ## [1.0.1] - 2025-05-30

 ### 🎉 New Features

-- ✨ **Selection to Comment Conversion**: Right-click selected text to directly convert to local comment and delete original text
+- ✨ **Selected Text Conversion**: Right-click selected text to directly convert it to local comments and delete original text
 - 📝 **Multi-line Editor**: Added professional multi-line comment editing interface with rich editing features
-- 🎨 **Dual Edit Modes**:
+- 🎨 **Dual Editing Modes**:
-  - Quick Mode: Single-line quick editing
+  - Quick mode: Single-line fast editing
-  - Detailed Mode: Multi-line rich text editing
+  - Detailed mode: Multi-line rich text editing
 - ⌨️ **Enhanced Shortcuts**:
   - Ctrl+Enter: Save edits
-- 🏷️ **Improved Tag Completion**: Auto-display tag dropdown when typing @ in editor
+- 🏷️ **Improved Tag Completion**: Automatically display tag dropdown when typing @ in the editor
 - 🖱️ **Hover Action Buttons**:
   - ✏️ Edit: Quick single-line editing
-  - 📝 Markdown Edit: Multi-line detailed editing
+  - 📝 Markdown Edit: Detailed multi-line editing
-  - 🗑️ Delete: Delete comment
+  - 🗑️ Delete: Delete comments

 ### 📖 New Use Cases

 #### Quick Code Segment Marking
-1. Select code to mark
+1. Select the code you need to mark
 2. Right-click and select "Convert to Local Comment"
-3. Selected code becomes a comment, original code automatically deleted
+3. The selected code becomes a comment, and the original code is automatically deleted

 #### Writing Long Comments
-1. Hover over comment
+1. Hover over a comment
 2. Click "📝 Markdown Edit"
-3. Write detailed explanation in multi-line editor
+3. Write detailed explanations in the multi-line editor
 4. Supports line breaks (\n) and tag references

 ## [1.0.0] - 2025-05-29

 ### New Features
-- ✨ Local comment functionality: Add local comments to code without modifying original files
+- ✨ Local Comment Functionality: Add local comments in code without modifying the original file
-- 🏷️ Tag system: Support `$tagName` declaration and `@tagName` reference
+- 🏷️ Tag System: Support `$tagName` declarations and `@tagName` references
-- 🔗 Smart navigation: Click tag references to jump to declaration locations
+- 🔗 Smart Navigation: Click tag references to jump to declaration locations
-- 💡 Auto-completion: Auto-suggest available tags when typing `@`
+- 💡 Auto-completion: Automatically suggest available tags when typing `@`
-- 🌲 Tree view: View all comments in sidebar
+- 🌲 Tree View: View all comments in the sidebar
-- ⌨️ Shortcut support: Ctrl+Shift+C to add comments
+- ⌨️ Shortcut Support: Ctrl+Shift+C to add comments
-- 🎨 Syntax highlighting: Tags highlighted in comments
+- 🎨 Syntax Highlighting: Tags highlighted in comments
-- 📁 Cross-file support: Tags can be referenced across files
+- 📁 Cross-file Support: Tags can be referenced between different files

 ## 📄 License